Baby boomers: Cultural influences

 During the 1960s and 1970s, the music industry made a fortune selling rock records to people between the ages of fourteen and twenty-five.
-This era was home to many youthful stars—people like Brian Jones of the Rolling Stones, Jimi Hendrix, or Janis Joplin—who had lifestyles that all but guaranteed their early deaths.
+This era was home to many youthful stars—people like Brian Jones of the Rolling Stones, Jimi Hendrix, Jim Morrison of the Doors, or Janis Joplin—who had lifestyles that all but guaranteed their early deaths.

 Across the Anglosphere, and increasingly in many other countries, middle- and upper-class youths started adopting the popular culture of the lower-classes, in stark contrast with previous generations.
 In the United Kingdom, for instance, young people from wealthy families changed their accents to approximate how working-class people spoke, and were not averse to the occasional use of profanities.
 In France, the fashion industry discovered that trousers could outsell skirts in the mid-1960s.
 Blue jeans, made popular by the likes of actor James Dean, steadily became a common sight across the Western world, even outside of college campuses.

 Young people in London (c.
 1966).
 Prosperity played a role in shaping the youth culture of the 1960s.

 A remarkable characteristic of youth culture from this period is its internationalism.
 Whereas previous generations typically preferred cultural products from their own countries, those who came of age during the 1960s and 1970s readily consumed the music of other countries, above all the United States, the cultural hegemon of the era.
 English-language music was normally left untranslated.
 Musical styles from the Caribbean, Latin America, and later, Africa also proved popular.

 In Roman Catholic countries such as Ireland and Italy, the 1960s and 1970s saw a schism between the Church and the young on issues such as divorce or abortion.
 In the Canadian province of Quebec, religious attendance plummeted in the same period.

 In China, despite the passage of the National Marriage Law in 1950, which prohibited having concubines, allowed women to file for divorce, and banned arranged marriages, arranged marriages in fact remained common, and the notion of marrying for romantic love was considered a capitalist invention to be opposed during the period of the Cultural Revolution.